aws-samples/single-account-security-accelerator/README.md

 7. For Stack name, enter **SASA**.
 8. For Parameters, enter the following:
    1. pEmailNotification - The email address to receive GuardDuty and Security Hub findings.
-   2. pEnableSecurityServicesRate - The frequency (cron syntax) to check and enable the security services included in the solutions.
+   2. pEnableSecurityServicesRate - The frequency (cron syntax) to check and enable the security services included in the solution.
+The default cron syntax is daily at 8am PDT.
    3. pSecurityHubEmailsRate - The frequency (cron syntax) to receive the top 10 critical and high Security Hub findings.
+The default cron syntax is daily at 10am PDT.
    ![Specify Stack Details](/img/SpecifyStackDetails.png)
   - For more information on the cron syntax, visit the [Cron specifications](https://docs.aws.amazon.com/lambda/latest/dg/services-cloudwatchevents-expressions.html) in the AWS Documentation.
 9. Choose **Next**.